 If you live in Davis County, Utah, you know about Cutler’s Cookies.
 We have lived in Bountiful for close to twenty years and have had the pleasure of being a Cutler’s customer for as many years.

 I’m honored to be the only blogger Curt and his wife Nancy have worked with in sharing recipes both in classes and online.
 Every time I post one of their recipes, people from near and far away comment about craving one of their signature sugar cookies.
-Cutler’s sugar cookies are soft, puffy, perfectly shaped and always frosted with either a generous amount of buttercream or topped with a glaze, flavored with a hint of almond.
+Cutler’s Famous Glazed Sugar Cookies (step by step) are soft, puffy, perfectly shaped and always frosted with either a generous amount of buttercream or topped with a glaze, flavored with a hint of almond.

 topped with glaze